VeriSphereVSP/docs/whitepaper.md

 ### 6.1 Meta-Transactions

 The protocol supports gasless meta-transactions via an ERC-2771 trusted forwarder (OpenZeppelin `ERC2771Forwarder`).
 Users sign EIP-712 typed data; a relay submits the transaction on-chain.
-This allows interaction without requiring users to hold AVAX for gas.
+Combined with ERC-2612 permit on VSPToken, users can interact with the protocol without holding native gas tokens.

 The forwarder is trusted by all governed contracts (PostRegistry, StakeEngine, LinkGraph) through the `ERC2771ContextUpgradeable` base class.